MGaetan89/Kolumbus/Readme.md

 ## TODO

 In no particular order:
-- Find a better and more efficient way to display a table content than `TableLayout`
 - Sort the content of the displayed table
 - Filter the fields that are displayed
 - Filter the data that are displayed